tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Cons:
     - Forward declarations can hide a dependency, allowing user code to skip necessary recompilation when headers change.
     - A forward declaration may be broken by subsequent changes to the library.
 Forward declarations of functions and templates can prevent the header owners from making otherwise-compatible changes to their APIs, such as widening a parameter type, adding a template parameter with a default value, or migrating to a new namespace.
-    - Forward declaring symbols from namespace std:: yields undefined behavior.
+    - Forward declaring symbols from namespace std:: yields undefined behaviour.
     - It can be difficult to determine whether a forward declaration or a full ``#include`` is needed.
 Replacing an ``#include`` with a forward declaration can silently change the meaning of code:

       .. code-block:: c++